The secret to changing someone’s mind

 Our tribal instincts kick in, and our emotional brains light up on fire when someone else refutes our core beliefs.

-Our tribal instincts kick in, and our emotional brains light up on fire when someone else refutes our core beliefs.
-Here's what happens:
+Our tribal instincts kick in, and our emotional brains light up on fire when someone else refutes our core beliefs and preconceived ideas.

 - Our chest tightens and our breathing gets shallower.

 - We think, "What an idiot!
 How can they believe that?"

 - 1. Bring out the fact bombs and bust their kneecaps with statistics.
 Bam bam!

 - 2. Try and educate them.
 We break out the facts, stats, and case studies.
 The evidence is so obvious, so clearly if we just tell them how it really is they'll get with the program.